 Carnton was built in 1826 by Randall McGavock, who served as mayor for one year in 1824.
 The house became a hospital for wounded Confederate soldiers during and after the Battle of Franklin.

-The Battle of Franklin was the last great engagement of the Civil War.
+The Second Battle of Franklin was the last major engagement of the Civil War.
 On the morning of November 30, a Union force of about 27,000 men, under the command of General John M. Schofield, arrived in Franklin.
 He ordered his troops to build a mile-long fortification on the town's southern side to protect themselves from the pursuing Confederate army under the command of General John Bell Hood.
-The Union force would have kept moving north towards Nashville (where it planned to meet up with another Union army to defend the city) but the two bridges needed to be repaired, which took up most of the day.
+The Union force would have kept moving north towards Nashville (where it planned to meet up with another Union army to defend the city), but the two bridges needed repairs, which took up most of the day.

 Schofield gave the order to retreat at 6 p.m.
 The Confederates thwarted this plan and attacked at 4 p.m., leading a headlong charge to the well-entrenched Union troops.
 The charge was larger than Pickett's at the Battle of Gettysburg and far bloodier.
 In the ensuing five-hour battle, most of which took place after dark, the Confederates would suffer over 6,000 casualties and the Union over 2,000.
 The hand-to-hand fighting was brutal; bodies, sometimes piled on top of each other, were strewn all across the battlefield.
 Union troops were able to push the Confederates back and retreat over the bridges late in the night.
 Many of the floors are stained because it was used as a Confederate hospital during the battle.